multiOmicMechanismAwareML/CodeBase/README.md

 **Step five:**

-Generalisation tested using an experimentally independent test set (Sameith 2015)
+Generalisation tested using an experimentally independent test set (Sameith 2015), some feature imputation is also included to ensure the data is consistent with the MSB data.

 ## Files and requirements